ygorcosta/wedeploy.com/ui/src/pages/tutorials/liferay/deploy-your-app.md

 Once you have pushed, WeDeploy will immediately start deploying your project.

-Give it a few moments and then go to `liferay-<projectID>.wedeploy.sh` to see what you deployed!
+Give it a few moments and then go to `liferay-<projectID>.wedeploy.io` to see what you deployed!
 Pretty cool, right?

 <figure>
 	<img src="/images/tutorials/liferay-live.png" alt="Liferay Live!">